voboda/ephemerant/README.md

 # Ephemerant

-Ephemerant allows you to interact with people who's paths you've crossed.
+Ephemerant allows you to interact with people whose paths you've crossed.

 It is a Zero-Knowledge primitive for connecting users in ephemeral cohorts based on common behaviour.
 It is anonymous, opt-in, and fully-decentralized.